dmalykh/taxonomy/README.md

 # UNDER DEVELOPMENT

 # TagService
-TagService is full microservice for tags management.
+TagService is a self-hosted, lightweight and simple (yet functional) full microservice for tags management.
 You could use it either independent microservice or embed library.

+### Purpose
+> Tag everywhere!
+I really exhausted to implement tags management services in every project.
+The core idea of `tagservice` is wide usage and universal solution for every project.
+>
+> `Tagservice` could be embeded, has GraphQL and GRPC APIs, also provided powerfull command line interface.
+Of course, it's database agnostic and made with clean architecture principles.
+If you want to modify every layer you should implement its interface.

 ## Overview
 Connect every object with tags.
 Each object relate with tag via _namespace_ and _entity_id_.